 Shortly after her successful surgery in December 2018, Jean wrote a letter to UW Health praising Dr. Sippel and her team and expressing gratitude for the excellent care, communication and family-focused approach they exhibit.

-"People often only take the time to express themselves when they have a complaint," says Jean.
+"People often only take the time to express themselves when they have a complaint," Jean said.
 "I wanted everyone to know how much not only I, but also my husband appreciated the many ways UW Health made this experience so positive."

 Dr. Sippel's team, which attracts hyperparathyroidism patients from near and far, prides itself on making the process work smoothly.

 The team's clinical program coordinator, Ann Arnold, RN-BC, MSN, takes her time with each patient; nobody feels rushed.

 "I help our patients navigate our system, gather necessary medical records and images, coordinate studies and appointments, educate them on their disease and next steps, and answer all questions and concerns," she said.

 "For patients like Jean, who seek out our program from long distances, we aim to get this legwork done in advance.
 If possible, we offer these patients the opportunity to get their consult and surgery done in two days with just one trip to Madison.
 In the end, we want our patients to have a remarkable experience that allows them to focus on healing and enjoying a better life."

 How to reach the UW Health Endocrine Surgery Clinic

 Dr. Sippel encourages anyone searching for answers after experiencing the symptoms mentioned above to learn more about endocrine surgery or call the UW Health Endocrine Surgery Clinic at (608) 242-2888.

 "Hyperparathyroidism is often underdiagnosed and untreated," she said.
 "We want to help people get better, because too many patients suffer needlessly, or they just assume – mistakenly – that their symptoms have more to do with aging."